FoodyFood/learning-react/README.md

 It has a header, a body, and a footer.

-The lists are rendered dynamically and will loop if there are ore elements added to the object
+The lists are rendered dynamically and will loop if there are more elements added to the object

 ![index](./docs/index.jpg)